-Train to become a certified family nature guide through Families in Nature’s Guide Development Program (GDP).
+Train to become a certified nature guide or to move your classroom outdoors through Families in Nature’s Guide Development Program (GDP) and Teacher Training.
 Gain the skills and confidence to get your school or community out into nature to play, learn and volunteer together!

 Anyone interested in taking families outside to explore and learn in nature.
 This program is for parents, grandparents, teachers, community leaders, environmental educators, professional outdoor guides and more.

 The GDP is also a great resume builder for those looking to grow or expand their career in the outdoor, environmental education or conservation fields.
-Continuing education credits may also be available.
+Texas teachers can earn 6 hours of CPE credit by attending this course.

 All are welcome to this training and as participants in FIN.